The Holston: History

 The Holston National Bank was initially founded as a state-chartered bank, the Holston Banking and Trust Company, on January 17, 1890.
 The following year, after accumulating $100,000 of paid-in capital, the bank acquired a national charter, and reorganized as the Holston National Bank.
 H. M. Aiken served as the bank's first president, and was replaced by Hugh McClung in 1897.
 In 1900, the bank reported $100,000 in capital, $20,000 in surplus, and $250,000 in deposits, while maintaining $260,000 in loans.

 In 1912, Holston National initiated construction of its new headquarters at 531 South Gay.
 The Holston building was designed by Norfolk, Virginia, architect John Kevan Peebles, and was built by the George A. Fuller Company of New York.
 The Knoxville-based Fenton Construction Company was responsible for the building's marblework, and the Nashville-based Edgefield and Nashville Manufacturing Company did the interior woodwork.
 The building, which opened on June 16, 1913, surpassed the Burwell (located on the opposite corner of Gay and Clinch) as Knoxville's tallest building.

 In 1928, Holston National Bank merged with Union National Bank to form Holston-Union National.
-The new bank's $16 million in assets made it by far Knoxville's largest bank.
+The bank's $16 million in assets made it by far Knoxville's largest bank.
 That same year, Holston's long-time president, Joseph Gaut, stepped down, and was replaced by former Union National cashier J. Basil Ramsey.
-Ramsey's tenure was brief, however, due largely to the Wall Street Crash of 1929 and the subsequent large-scale bank failures.
-On November 10, 1930, a bank run at the Holston-Union generated $750,000 in withdrawal requests, and the bank was forced to close.
+On November 10, 1930, a bank run during the Great Depression generated $750,000 in withdrawal requests, and the bank was forced to close.